unfoldingWord/uw-content-validation/src/components/repo-checker/README.md

 </RepoChecker>
 ```

-This example uses the attribute `text` to provide the text to word count.
+This example uses the attribute `text` to provide the text to content check.

 ```js
 let mytext = `that is the question`;